patil11/fitzlab/git_instructions.md

 1. fitzlab This is in ucla/labdata/docs/fitzlab
 2. fitzmed This is in ucla/clinical/ABXDosing/fitzmed
+3. phatcity This is in ucla/research/collaborations/mckinnell/esbl (with wiki within phatcity)

 To clone the master and all associated branches: